 You can watch a Prayer Reflection based around each the pictures by clicking the video below.

-SS Peter and Paul was decorated with 7 Christmas trees, each representing a different time in the liturgical year.
+SS Peter and Paul was decorated with 7 Christmas trees in 2019, each representing a different time in the liturgical year.
 Next to each tree was a quote from scripture that corresponded to its seasonal theme.
 You can view these posters by clicking on the buttons underneath each of the images.

 Christmas Tree Credits: Mr McCrae (Images and Graphics) - Mrs McCrae (Tree & Display Design) - Photographs taken at SS Peter and Paul RC Church, Wolverhampton.